FusionAuth/fusionauth-site/site/_posts/2020-05-20-building-protected-api-with-rails-and-jwt.md

 2 runs, 2 assertions, 0 failures, 0 errors, 0 skips
 ```

 Excellent!
+We have a working API which returns well formed JSON!
+Rails even takes care of setting the `Content-Type` header to `application/json; charset=utf-8`.
 Now let's secure the API.

 ## Secure the API

-Let's secure our API now.
+Now, let's secure our API.
 As a reminder, we're going to use a JWT to secure this API.
-While you can secure APIs using API keys or Basic Authentication, using a JWT has certain advantages.
-You can integrate with a number of identity providers that offer OAuth or SAML support.
-This lets you leverage an existing robust identity management system to control who has access to your API.
-You can also embed additional information into a JWT, including attributes like roles.
+While you can secure Rails APIs using [a variety of methods](https://edgeguides.rubyonrails.org/action_controller_overview.html#http-authentications), using a JWT has advantages.
+You can integrate with a number of identity providers that offer OAuth or SAML support, which allows you to leverage an existing robust identity management system to control API access.
+You can also embed additional metadata into a JWT, including attributes like roles.

-The first step is to write the tests.
-Let's change the tests to expect a JWT and respond with a `:forbidden` HTTP status when none are provided.
+The first step to changing this API is to write tests.
+Let's change them to sometimes provide a JWT and expect `:forbidden` HTTP statuses when the JWT doesn't meet our expectations.

 ```ruby
 class MessagesTest < ActionDispatch::IntegrationTest